-- If your Medicare Advantage Plan is leaving Medicare or stops providing care in your area, or you move out of your plan’s service area.
+- If your Medicare Advantage Plan is leaving Medicare, stops providing care in your area, or you move out of your plan’s service area.

-- You have original Medicare and an employer group health plan, including COBRA or union coverage, and the latter is ending.
+- You have Original Medicare and coverage that is secondary to Medicare, such as a retiree health benefit, COBRA or union coverage, and it is ending.

 - Your Medigap insurance company goes bankrupt or you otherwise lose your coverage through no fault of your own.

-Can You Switch From Medicare Advantage to Medicare Supplement Insurance?
+Can You Switch From Medicare Advantage to Medicare Supplement (Medigap) Insurance?

-If you enroll in a Medicare Advantage plan for the first time and you aren’t happy with the coverage, you are allowed by federal law to buy a Medigap policy as long as you return to Original Medicare within 12 months of joining Medicare Advantage, also known as the trial period..
+You can change from a Medicare Advantage plan to a Medigap in two situations.
+The first situation is if you enroll in a Medicare Advantage plan when you become eligible for Medicare at age 65 and you aren’t happy with the coverage.
+You are allowed by federal law to buy a Medigap policy as long as you return to Original Medicare within 12 months of joining the Medicare Advantage plan.
+This time is known as a trial period.

-What Else Should You Keep in Mind When Deciding Between the Two?
+What Else Should You Know When Deciding Between the Two?

 What to Remember — Medicare Advantage vs Medigap

-There is no one-size-fits all option when it comes to your health coverage.
-Work with your doctor and other healthcare providers to determine your medical needs and then shop around to find the best plan for you, whether it’s original Medicare, Part D, Medicare Advantage or a Medigap policy.
+There is no one-size-fits-all option when it comes to your health coverage.
+Whether a Medicare Advantage or Medigap policy works better for you depends on your health care and financial needs, and your preferences.
+Work with your doctor and other healthcare providers to determine your medical needs, look at your financial picture, and then shop around to find the best plan for you, whether it’s a Medicare Advantage plan or a Medigap policy.